european-modelling-hubs/covid19-scenario-hub-europe/data-processed/SIMID-SCM/2022-05-22-SIMID-SCM-Abstract.md

    - ##### Waning protection against severe disease

-    Continuous decrease using exponential law according to scenarios (using months conversion)
+    Continuous decrease using exponential law according to scenarios (using monthly conversion)

 ### Additional assumptions

 - #### Number/type of immune classes considered

-Immune classes are the following ones: previously infected, 1st dose vaccinated (Adeno, mRNA), 2nd dose vaccinated (Adeno, mRNA), Booster vaccinated (only mRNA) and vaccinated and previously infected.
+Immune classes are the following ones: previously infected, 1st dose vaccinated (Adeno, mRNA), 2nd dose vaccinated (Adeno, mRNA), Booster vaccinated (only mRNA) and "vaccinated and previously infected".

-The administration of a second booster dose is considered by taking the individual back the the booster vaccinated class with full protection (according to the table).
+The administration of a second booster dose is considered by taking an individual back to the booster vaccinated class with full protection restarted (according to the table).

-All 1st dose, 2nd dose and booster dose classes are merged into a single classe vaccinated and previously infected after an infection.
+All 1st dose, 2nd dose and booster dose classes are merged into a single classe "vaccinated and previously infected" after an infection, with no distinction on the number of doses.

    - ##### _if applicable:_ Initial distribution of susceptibility